 Siliguri - 67 Kms

 Kalimpong is a major tourist hub in the Darjeeling - Sikkim sector with large number of hotel from basic budget hotels to deluxe luxurious properties and from homestays to boutique accomodations; you will be spoilt for choice here.
 We work with all major hotels in Kalimpong as well as some unknown jewels of the area.
 Get in touch with our travel experts by filling the form at the buttom of the page with your requirement.
 Our experts will give you our advice based on your taste, budget and preference.

 Language - Nepali, Hindi, English, Bengali, Tibetan

-Ethnicity - Original inhibitants are Lepchas, today the town is a mix of Nepali, Tibetan, Sikkemese and other communities.
+Ethnicity - Original inhabitants are Lepchas, today the town is a mix of Nepali, Tibetan, Sikkimese and other communities.

 Weather - 10 - 25 degree centigrade during summer, 5 - 15 during winter.